-Fresh and easy frittata with collard greens, garlic, feta cheese, mushrooms, and dried herbs.
+Fresh and easy Collard Greens, Feta, Mushroom Frittata with garlic and dried herbs.
 This simple recipe is big on flavor and makes for a perfect make-ahead breakfast!

 How’s your breakfast game hanging?